-The role of the School DLO is to oversee/monitor the School's process to ensure the effective dissemination and implementation of Reasonable Accommodations proposed by the DS.
+The role of the School DLO is to oversee/monitor the School's process to ensure the effective dissemination and implementation of Reasonable Accommodations proposed by the Disability Service.
 The DLO's responsibilities include the following:

-- To ensure that School staff who need to be aware of students' Reasonable Accommodations have access to the information in SITS. - To raise with the relevant Director of Teaching & Learning and/or the Disability Service any concerns regarding accommodations that may impact the academic integrity or core competence standards of teaching and learning within the School. - Liaising with Disability Service staff, their School's Directors of Teaching & Learning and Programme/Course Directors, and assisting in making Reasonable Accommodations for students, and exchanging information as required. - The DLO is the first point of contact for students with disabilities when dealing with disability queries. - The DLO should have a general awareness and understanding of University and School policies, procedures, and practices, and how these may impact on students with disabilities and long term conditions.

-- The DLO should also have an awareness and understanding of Equality and Disability legislation, to ensure that their School is compliant with the legislation and is promoting inclusive learning for all students. - The DLO is not expected to have expert knowledge of disability issues.
+- To ensure that School staff who need to be aware of students' Reasonable Accommodations have access to the information in SITS. - To raise with the relevant Director of Teaching & Learning and/or the Disability Service any concerns regarding accommodations that may impact the academic integrity or core competence standards of teaching and learning within the School. - Liaising with Disability Service staff, their School's Directors of Teaching & Learning and Programme/Course Directors and assisting in making Reasonable. - Accommodations for students and exchanging information as required. - The DLO is the first point of contact for students with disabilities when dealing with disability queries. - The DLO should have a general awareness and understanding of University and School policies, procedures, and practices, and how these may impact on students with disabilities and long-term conditions. - The DLO should also have an awareness and understanding of Equality and Disability legislation, to ensure that their School is compliant with the legislation and is promoting inclusive learning for all students. - The DLO is not expected to have expert knowledge of disability issues.
 However, it is important that they work in collaboration with the Disability Service to identify training needs within the school.
-Further information on the role of the DLO can be found on the Disability Service website https://www.tcd.ie/disability/current/ALO-info.php. - To be part of a University-wide network of DLOs for the purposes of sharing expertise, good practice and relevant knowledge, skills, and experience.
-The network will be supported by the DS. - To report to Academic Registry any technical issues with the SITS system for sharing students' (LENS) Reasonable Accommodations. - To develop effective working relationships and establish positive lines of communication with the DS. - To attend training, workshops, and information events organised by the DS.
+Further information on the role of the DLO can be found on the Disability Service website, here. - To be part of a University-wide network of DLOs for the purposes of sharing expertise, good practice and relevant knowledge, skills, and experience.
+The network will be supported by the Disability Service. - To report to Academic Registry any technical issues with the SITS system for sharing students' (LENS) Reasonable Accommodations. - To develop effective working relationships and establish positive lines of communication with the DS. - To attend training, workshops, and information events organised by the Disability Service.

-10.0 Role of Director of Teaching and Learning (undergraduate or postgraduate as appropriate) or Programme/Course Director
+11.0 Role of DUTL/DUPTL or Programme/Course Director

-Their role is to deal with all non-standard Reasonable Accommodation requests as outlined below.
+The role of the Director of Teaching & Learning or Director of Postgraduate Teaching & Learning or Programme/Course Director is to deal with all non-standard Reasonable Accommodation requests as outlined below.

-11.0 Standard Reasonable Accommodations
+12.0 Standard Reasonable Accommodations